-Our services are provided in English, however we use interpreter services to ensure all young people and families can access support.
-Interpreters can be arranged in advance to support you or your family and friends to communicate with a headspace worker during a session.
+Our services are provided in English, however, we regularly use interpreter services to ensure that all young people and their families can access support at headspace.
+In some cases, interpreters can be arranged in advance to support you or your family and friends to communicate with a headspace worker during a session.

-A range of flyers, translated into over 20 different languages, are available at headspace to help culturally and linguistically diverse young people and their families understand our services.
+A range of flyers, translated into over 20 different languages, are available at our centre to help culturally and linguistically diverse young people and their families understand our services.